aaronaddleman/aaronaddleman.github.io/_posts/2013-05-30-monitoring-log-files-visually.md

 share: true
 ---

-# Monitoring log files visually with logstalgia or gltail

 Log files can sometimes get boring.
 But monitoring them visually can make them awesome.
 There are two tools that I have found which provide a visual look at log files: **[logstalgia][logstalgia_link]** or **[gltail][gltail_link]**.

 # Logstalgia